-The Stadia Founder's Edition is reportedly nearly sold out in Europe and North America.
-The $129 edition that includes Chromecast Ultra, a limited edition blue Stadia controller, and first dibs on your username is scheduled to be removed from the Stadia website.
+Google Stadia is officially launching on November 19, 2019 for those who already pre-purchased the Founder's Edition.
+If you haven't already signed up, this edition is already sold out for launch; the $129 edition that includes Chromecast Ultra, a limited edition blue Stadia controller, and first dibs on your username is scheduled to be removed from the Stadia website.

 In its place will be the Stadia Premiere Edition which includes Chromecast Ultra, a three-month Stadia Pro subscription, and a "clearly white" controller.
 It won't give owners a head start on selecting their handles, however, and the bundled three-month subscription won't include the Buddy Pass, which lets users share their Stadia Pro service with another user.

-Stadia Pro, which is part of its Founders Edition, will be available sometime in November 2019 (no official date has been announced yet) for $9.99 a month.
+Stadia Pro, which is part of its Founders Edition, will be available for $9.99 a month.
 For monthly subscribers, additional games will release for free on a regular basis, starting with Destiny 2: The Collection, and games can purchased individually at a discount.
 Monthly subscribers will also be able to stream games up to 4K at 60fps with 5.1 surround sound.